Soviet mechanical POLJOT wrist watch – 17 jewels

 Watch been fully serviced by a professional watchmaker and keeps good time.

-Fast international shipping: ships from Ukraine tracking number within the same business day!
+This watch ships from Ukraine tracking number usually within the same business day!

 Modes of payment: